ITpC/LAppS/README.md

 # Features

-* Fastest WebSocket stream parser in industry (faster then uWebSockets)
+* Fastest WebSocket stream parser in industry (faster then uWebSockets) (see the test results bellow)
 * Easy API for rapid development of backend services in lua
 * High vertical scalability for requests parallelization
 * Up to 1 million client connections on one system